zeoagency/carbon/README.md

 #### Requirements

 - SERP API Credantials. (to access credantials contact with [**zeo.org**](https://zeo.org/contact-us/))
+- Google Credantials. (have to enabled Drive API V3 on the account)
+- Google Access Token. (to access to Google Drive as an user)
 - Go v1.15

 #### How to set up